 “It’s been an eventful few months.
 I’m delighted that Anthony Joshua will make his American debut at the iconic Madison Square Garden on June 1,” said Hearn.

 “I know how much he wants this fight.
-I know the belief that him and his team have in beating AJ.
+I know the belief that he and his team have in beating AJ.

 “He is a mountain of a man with an incredible work rate.
 He will get the chance to challenge for four World Heavyweight belts in his backyard this summer.

-“They went to head to head for all the wrong reasons last Summer.
-They will do it again as we get ready for the big build up for a momentous moment on June 1st at MSG.”
+“They went to head for all the wrong reasons last Summer.
+They will do it again as we get ready for the big build-up for a momentous moment on June 1st at MSG.”

 A win for Joshua pushes him closer to the big two in the division.
 That’s once mandatory duties against Kubrat Pulev are completed.

-A WBA four-man tournament was announced earlier this year.
+The WBA announced a four-man tournament earlier this year.
 One of those named was Miller.
 The American will now be replaced.